mikakorkiakoski/TheAmazingPortfolio/README.md

 ### 3/5 Data from the asynchronous call is displayed on the webpage.
-While the data fetched is not directly displayed on the webpage, the user receives feedback on the form submission result.
+While the data fetched is not directly displayed on the webpage, the user receives feedback on the form submission result and it also informs when data is being sended.
 On the other hand, i can see the message and message sender's name and email that is submitted with contact form in google sheet with this code:

 ![ao1](reviewImages/contactformcode.png)